 Thomas Jefferson University is a wonderful choice for students pursuing a Public Relations & Advertising degree.
 Public relations majors from Thomas Jefferson University get a earnings boost of around 5.1% over the average earnings of public relations & advertising majors.
 Situated in Philadelphia, Pennsylvania, this university is a good choice for students who blossom in a city atmosphere.

 Westminster College Pennsylvania is a wonderful option for students pursuing a Public Relations & Advertising degree.
-Westminster College Pennsylvania public relations & advertising students make 3.0% more than the average public relations graduate.
+Graduates of the Public Relations program make about $39,851 for their early career and $65,865 in their mid career.
 Students who enjoy a more slow-paced life will appreciate Westminster College Pennsylvania's location in the small town of New Wilmington, Pennsylvania.

 Gannon University is a good option for students pursuing a Public Relations & Advertising degree.
 Erie, Pennsylvania is the perfect area for students who like the active city life.